 Relative density estimation from shallow depth CPTs in siliceous sand: an updated approach

-Revised version submitted to Geotechnical Research (status: minor revision)
+Revised version submitted to Geotechnical Research (status: Accepted)

 DOI: